The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 Tear stains usually appear as a brown or rusty-red stain on the insides of your dog’s eyes as well as around the mouth and private areas.
 The reddish color comes from porphyrins, a naturally occurring chemical your dog excretes through their saliva, tears, urine, and waste.

-Red stains typically indicate a standard tear mark, whereas a dark brown stain may indicate a yeast infection has formed due to constant moisture and bacteria.
+Red stains typically indicate a standard tear mark, whereas a dark brown stain may indicate a yeast infection has formed due to prolonged moisture and bacteria.

 The best way to remove tear stains is regular grooming, but you’ll need to determine the underlying cause to prevent them from forming in the first place.